ballerina-platform/nballerina/README.md

 [Down and Dirty with Semantic Set-theoretic Types (a tutorial)](https://pnwamk.github.io/sst-tutorial/)

-The implementation currently handles a small subset of Ballerina type system:
+The implementation currently handles a subset of Ballerina type system:
-* nil, boolean, int, string types
+* nil, boolean, int, float, decimal, string, handle types
+* error, typedesc, xml (without type parameters)
 * string singletons
-* tuple types
+* array and tuple types
-    * any fixed length
-    * with recursion
 * record types
     * closed
     * with recursion
     * no optional fields
-* readonly
 * function types
+* readonly (but not readonly record fields)
 * union
 * intersection
-* any and never (can be derived from the above)
+* any, never (can be derived from the above)
 * complement and difference (Ballerina has no syntax for this, but deciding whether S is a subtype of T is equivalent to deciding whether the difference of S and T is empty)

 Most of the code is in [modules](modules/):